-All begin at: Happy Isles (shuttle end #16)
+All begin at Happy Isles (shuttle end #16)

-From this point, you can select to flip round and head lower back the way you came; continue up to the next junction (about 0.2 miles/0.3 km ) and take the longer route lower back by way of the John Muir Trail; or proceed uphill on the Mist Trail to the pinnacle of Nevada Fall.
+From this point, you can select to flip around and head lower back the way you came; continue up to the next junction (about 0.2 miles/0.3 km ) and take the longer route lower back by way of the John Muir Trail; or proceed uphill on the Mist Trail to the pinnacle of Nevada Fall.
 If you pick out to continue on the Mist Trail, rapidly past Vernal Fall, you will omit by way of Emerald Pool and Silver Apron.
-Both of these appear can also seem inviting on a hot summer’s day, however it is unlawful and unsafe to swim right here due to the extraordinarily hazardous current.
+Both of these appear can also seem inviting on a hot summer’s day, however, it is unlawful and unsafe to swim right here due to the extraordinarily hazardous current.

-Continuing along the Mist Trail, you’ll ride every other 1.5 miles (2.4 km) of steep, rocky switchbacks in order to reach Nevada Fall.
-Crashing down 594 feet, this thunderous waterfall is fullest in spring and early summer, and you will discover high quality photographic possibilities alongside this stretch of trail.
+Continuing along the Mist Trail, you’ll ride every other 1.5 miles (2.4 km) of steep, rocky switchbacks to reach Nevada Fall.
+Crashing down 594 feet, this thunderous waterfall is fullest in spring and early summer, and you will discover high-quality photographic possibilities alongside this stretch of trail.
 At the pinnacle of the climb, head proper to attain the footbridge that crosses the Merced River above the fall, permitting you a nearer view of it.
 Use intense warning whilst you’re close to any flowing water or moist rock in this area.

 From here, you can both return down the Mist Trail, or proceed over the bridge to the John Muir Trail for an alternate route again to Yosemite Valley.
 If you choose the John Muir Trail, you will revel in distinct scenery, with extraordinary views of Liberty Cap and one of a kind views of Nevada Fall.
 The John Muir Trail is longer – approximately 4 miles one way compared to Mist Trail’s 2.5 miles (4 km) – so sketch accordingly.